yoyoberenguer/EPROM/README.md

 ### DC to DC step up converter
+We are using the chip LT1073CN8 to provide a supply voltage around 13V.
+This component is versatile and easy to setup, just few components needs to be added to provide a steady DC voltage with low ripples.
+The LT1073CN comes into various packages LT1073-5 and LT1073-12 including internal resistors R1 and R2 between GND (pin 5) and the SENSE (pin 8) input, however the version LT1073CN8 does not have these resistors and will be included in our project separately.
+The advantage of the LT1073CN is the operating voltage range provided from 1V to 30V, the low battery feature detection and the output current limiting.

 The DC to DC converter we be exclusively used for the device programming mode.
 It will supply a steady DC voltage (VPP) range 12.75v ±0.25v to set the EPROM is programming mode.
 During the programming mode the data bus Q0 - Q7 is placed in DATA IN mode